sandraorchard/darkspaceproject/README.md

   * Others (ask Tamas)
 * Genetic interactions: Although the overlap between protein and genetic interactions is negligible, it might help identifying those predicted interactions that have higher biological interest.
 * BioGrid data: We need to identify how much information is curated in BioGrid as well, since any predicted interaction will be prioritized down if it is already curated there.
+* Matrix expansion of complexes in Complex Portal - modelled complexes, in particular, will be a source of additional interactions.
+Weight data from experimentally verified complexes and/or linked binary pairs within a complex?